-- Lay down at home ice cubes or cooling pads ready to cool the skin after surgery!
+- Have ice cubes or cooling pads ready at home to cool the skin after the operation!

-- The raising and cooling of the hand in the first 72 hours is very important.
+- Elevating and cooling your hand for the first 72 hours is very important.

-- Complete fist closure and finger stretching exercises should be performed several times per hour.
+- Complete fist closure and finger extension exercises should be performed several times every hour.

 - The skin threads are removed after 10 to 14 days.

-- Postoperative clinical controls are recommended on the 3rd postoperative day and after 1 and 2 weeks.
+- Postoperative clinical controls (physical examinations) are recommended on the 3rd postoperative day and after 1 and 2 weeks.

-- Independent scar massage from the 3rd postoperative week with moisturizing ointment (e.g. Bepanthen® wound and healing ointment, Linola® fat cream) helps to create inconspicuous soft scars.
+- The independent scar massage from the 3rd postoperative week with moisturizing ointment (e.g. Bepanthen® wound and healing ointment, Linola® fat cream) helps to create inconspicuous soft scars.

-- Different slight touch stimuli of the fingertips, such as learning Braille, promote the recovery of the nerve.
+- Various light touch stimuli on the fingertips, such as learning to read Braille, encourage the nerves to recover.